tchr-dev/PhotoAI/README.md

 # PhotoAI

-Project to explore statick image processing with different models and format output
+Project to explore static image processing with different models and format output